i-norden/gota/README.md

-# go-talib
+# gota

 Version of [go-talib](https://github.com/markcheno/go-talib) that uses [decimals](https://github.com/shopspring/decimal) instead of floats

-Decimals will be slightly less performant than float64s (or big.Rats, or big.Floats), but in some cases their precision is worth the trade off
+Decimals will be slightly less performant than floats, but in some cases their precision is worth the trade off

 ## Install